RadiantRealms/sevenfold/README.md

-# Sevenfold: An Organization Management App
+# Sevenfold: An Church Management App

-Sevenfold is a web application built with Next.js, Auth0, and Material UI to help organizations manage member information and track financial transactions.
-This project was inspired by a partnership with New Mount Zion Missionary Baptist Church of Seminola, based in Hialeah, Florida.
+Sevenfold is a web application built with Next.js, Auth0, and Tailwind to help churches manage and track member and financial data.
+This project was inspired by a partnership with New Mount Zion Missionary Baptist Church of Seminola based in Hialeah, Florida.

 ## Features:

 - Secure Login with Auth0
-- Manage Members (Create, Edit, & Sort)
+- Manage Members & Households
-- Group Management
-- Track Transactions (Donations & Expenses)
+- Track Donations
-- Data Exporting (CSV)

 ## Prerequisites: